dapuru/odata/README.md

 # Example 4 - Odata service using ABAP Programming Model for SAP Fiori

-After having seen the "classical" SEGW code-based development approach, you likely want to hurry and run....
-But starting with Netweaver 7.50 there is a better way to implement an OData service - being generated from CDS views:
+After having seen the "classical" SEGW code-based development approach, you likely want to hurry and start building....
+But starting with Netweaver 7.50 there is a better way to implement an OData service - being generated from CDS views using the so-called "ABAP Programming Model for SAP Fiori".

 > **Note**